wisdom223/Bayesian-Sales-Forecasting-for-Coca-Cola/README.md

   ***Find the complete [exploratory data analysis code here](/scripts/EDA.ipynb)***

 ## Modeling
 **Bayesian linear regression** model was used to quantify the impact of promotions, holidays, and seasonality on sales.
-While the EDA provided visual evidence of these relationships, the model allowed us to:
+While the EDA provided visual evidence of these relationships, the model allowed to:
 - Estimate the magnitude of each factor’s effect on sales
 - Capture uncertainty in these estimates through posterior distributions
 - Generate probabilistic forecasts, not just point predictions